What is Gymshark's unique competitive advantage?

 Gymshark's community strategy went beyond posting on Instagram.
 They created and nurtured Facebook groups where customers could share progress, ask questions, and connect with each other.
 They ran and sponsored events (e.g. Gymshark Lifting Club, pop-ups) that made the brand tangible.
 User-generated content—customers wearing the gear, tagging the brand, sharing transformations—was encouraged and reposted.
 Community wasn't a side project; it was the engine that drove belonging and word of mouth.

 How to implement: Build a space where your customers can connect with each other and with you—a group, forum, or membership.
 Reward people who create content, refer friends, or participate.
 Treat community as an investment in retention and LTV, not just awareness.
-To see how much each customer is worth over time, use our LTV Calculator; to compare the efficiency of community and content vs other channels, use our Marketing Channel ROI Comparator.
+To see how much each customer is worth over time, use our LTV Calculator; to keep spend decisions margin-aware, use our ROAS Calculator.

 DTC and margin control